Mary Lazarus: Career

 Lazarus as a model has made appearances in commercials by Airtel and MTN.

 Influence

-Lazarus, in an interview with the Vanguard print media named Nollywood veteran actresses Omotola Jalade Ekeinde and Joke Silva as her role models in the Nigerian movie industry.
+Lazarus, in an interview with the Vanguard print media, named Nollywood veteran actresses Omotola Jalade Ekeinde and Joke Silva as her role models in the Nigerian movie industry.
 Lazarus in another interview with The Punch print media named American actress Kimberly Elise as one who she admires because of her extensive body of work.

 Award and nomination

 Personal life

-Lazarus comes from a family of nine and is one of the last born children of her parents alongside her twin brother.
+Lazarus comes from a family of nine and is one of the lastborn children of her parents alongside her twin brother.
 In an interview with The Punch print media she described herself as a fun-loving person.